researcher2312/lunar-lander/README.md

-# lunar-lander
+# Lunar Lander
-Lunar Lander game clone from Atari arcade
+Lunar Lander game clone from Atari arcade machine Built using C++, SDL2, and Cmake.
+An educational project to better learn object oriented programming and design patterns.